CheriseCodes/LibraryScraper/README.md

 **In progress:**
 - [ ] Make features accessible through a Django REST api
-- [x] Crawl books from each library system and store the results in a database which can then be accessed through the api (see src/tpl_crawler)
+- [x] Crawl books and store the results in a database

 ## Installation